uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec03.md

 # Summary

-- We can use vectors to represent objects in geometry and physics.
+- We can use vectors to represent objects in geometry, physics and data science.

 - We can write vectors as column or row vectors.